 Across all adult focus group interviews, stakeholders were asked to share a memory that has stuck with them about their time learning mathematics across K-12.
 In general, there were slightly more positive memories than negative ones, with K-12 teachers expressing positive memories 42 times and negative memories 32 times.
 However, among early learning educators and administrators, not only were there nearly twice as many negative memories about learning mathematics as positive memories (32 vs 17, respectively), but there was at least one negative memory shared in every one of the 13 focus groups.
 In fact, when asked about how they use mathematics in their work, many of them initially struggled to express how they use mathematics because they didn't quite view it as a legitimate use of mathematics because of their prior experience in learning mathematics.
 For instance, one early learning director was explaining how they use lots of mathematics to manage budgets, complete travel reimbursement processes, and use formulas in spreadsheets.
 At the end of her explanation, she said "it's also a different kind of mentality than sitting down doing math problems.
 It's more so helping your organization stay within their limit that they have to spend."
-Despite the very real and legitimate use of mathematics that was being used to operate the early learning center, to her, using mathematics meant solving mathematics problems similar to what is traditionally included in a school mathematics curriculum where the focus tends to be on carrying out memorized procedures.
+Despite the very real and legitimate use of mathematics meant solving mathematics problems similar to what is traditionally included in a school mathematics curriculum where the focus tends to be on carrying out memorized procedures.